 If NSF determines that your proposal is more appropriate for a different program than the primary one you selected, the proposal will be reassigned to the appropriate organizational unit.
 NSF will make the final determination of where your proposal will be assigned and considered.
+Should the proposal be reassigned, you will be contacted, given reasons for the transfer, and be offered the opportunity to withdraw the proposal from consideration if desired.
 You can track your proposal's assignment and progress through FastLane.

-45. My proposal seems to fit in two different programs.
+44. My proposal seems to fit in two different programs.
 What should I do to indicate which program(s) I want to consider my proposal?